Types of Bankruptcies | Understanding Each Chapter Bankruptcy Option Available To North Carolina Residents

 While Chapters 7, 11, and 13 are the types of bankruptcies most often spoken about, they're certainly not the only ones that exist.
 There are actually at least a dozen different chapters of bankruptcy which include:

-• Chapter 11 bankruptcy allows financial reorganization and restructuring of businesses or corporations.
-It is sometimes used by individuals with substantial debts.
+Chapter 11 bankruptcy is primarily aimed at businesses, allowing them to continue operating while they work to restructure their debts.
+This form of bankruptcy is not limited to corporations; it is also available to sole proprietors and partnerships in North Carolina.
 This type of bankruptcy allows a Greensboro, North Carolina company to continue doing business while adhering to a debt repayment plan, or “Plan of Reorganization,” agreed upon by the bankruptcy court.
 Most often, this debt repayment plan involves repayment of some, but not all, of the indebtedness owed by the company over a few years, based upon the company’s ability to pay.
 The Plan of Reorganization is unique and molded to the needs of the North Carolina debtor in that case.

 Bankruptcy Exemptions in North Carolina